Stephen-Njoroge/django-bucketlist/README.md

 # django-bucketlist
-A django bucketlist api consumed using django templates and angular js.
+A django bucketlist api ready for consumption.
+See the Api documentation [at](https://bucketlists-tm.herokuapp.com/#!/api)